-A Utah Housing FirstHome Loan can help you get a more affordable 30-year fixed rate loan, along with up to 6% of your loan value in a second mortgage.
+A Utah Housing FirstHome Loan can help you get a more affordable 30-year fixed-rate loan, along with up to 6% of your loan value in a second mortgage.
 Your second mortgage loan will have an APR that’s 2 points higher than your standard mortgage loan.

-The Vermont Housing Finance Agency’s ASSIST program works together with its VHFA mortgage loan program to offer you up to $5,000 in closing cost and down payment assistance.
+The Vermont Housing Finance Agency’s ASSIST program works together with its VHFA mortgage loan program to offer you up to $5,000 in closing costs and down payment assistance.
 The assistance is offered as a second mortgage with a rate of 0% APR.
 Repayments begin when you own, sell or refinance your home.